josephrod720/Lecture4/README.md

 ### The Channel Guide

 Clone this practice folder, and solve the problem in the Readme.md file.
 Please start working with group members for this example if possible, remember there is a group project soon.
+The answers will be posted Tuesday 24th.

 For this example we will write a program to read the television channel data from a data set.
 Each television channel in the set consists of a number followed by a name on the same line.
 Please start working with group members for this example if possible, remember there is a group project soon.